 I was blown away.
 I thought he was a great fighter.
 He was outgoing and not uptight at all.
 He was really concerned that he had hurt me when he headbutted me.
 The truth is I have a very hard head.
 He was just a humble guy.
 Once, I was leaning against a poll while sitting on the grass outside of the gym where the final fight scene was filmed.
 He walked up to me and introduced himself because I had not been on set for his other scenes.
 He asked me what I was staring at.
 I told him I was trying to watch the shadow of the pole reach a particular blade of grass.
 He said: “Very zen.”

 In response to Kent’s comment about Seattle, I have my own theories about what happened to the movie after its U.S. cinema release by New World Pictures.
 The space needle scene along with the other scenes exclusive to the U.S. video release were filmed afterwards.
 What supports this theory is that the video was heavily edited.
 The cinema release (which became the U.K. DVD) was 94 minutes long.
-This has been referred to as the director’s cut when in fact it was actually the theatrical cut in the U.S. as well.
+This has been referred to as the director’s cut when, in fact, it was actually the theatrical cut in the U.S. as well.
 Let’s face facts – the movie’s budget was so miniscule that they couldn’t afford to shoot extraneous scenes.

-The man who ran the U.S. video distributing for New World Pictures denounced the acting to be so bad that he removed as much as he could before he announced for extra scenes to be filmed so as to adhere to guidelines – a U.S. video release has to be at least 81 minutes long or it will be, at best, relegated to TV airings.
+The man who ran the U.S. video distribution for New World Pictures denounced the acting to be so bad that he removed as much as he could before he announced for extra scenes to be filmed so as to adhere to guidelines – a U.S. video release has to be at least 81 minutes long or it will be, at best, relegated to TV airings.
 79 minutes was what was left after the editing, which also explains why the U.K. DVD incorrectly displays this running time.
 It was decided that the U.K. VHS release would also benefit from this new edit.
 Slowing down some scenes helped to bolster the running time to that of 85 minutes.

 Even the music was changed.
 The original soundtrack by Frank Harris was mostly stock in that it borrowed cues from movies released by Golden Harvest (the biggest of Seasonal’s rivals).
 Paul Gilreath was the replacement.
 Ironically, his contribution was more Oriental for the most part.
 This isn’t always the case when Hong Kong movies have their soundtracks changed (as what happened when Dimension re-released a slew of Jackie Chan and Jet Li movies).
 Paul’s score helped to make what should have been straight-to-video less B-grade.
 The reviews and miscellaneous web comments validate the distributor’s decision.